Yelfive/laravel-utility/README.md

         'api' => [
             'driver' => 'easy.token',
-            'model' => \App\Models\User::class, // The model to retrieve user from ]
+            'model' => \App\Models\User::class, // The model to retrieve user from 'checkExists' => false, // whether to check `count` in database on every request ]
     ]
 ];
 ```

+Then you are good to go.

+This will automatically enable to retrieve token from header `X-Access-Token` as session id

 ## PHPUnit